MasseyHacks/logistics/TeamFormation.md

     - Chrome extention that replaces Facebook emotions with Trump's faces [link] (https://www.producthunt.com/tech/trump-reactions)
   - Games with a Twist
     - Text based Tetris

-- do intro and pitch together if large group
-- if not, they can be split